HR compliance, audits, and risk management services

 1. Believe the best and review the facts

-Many leaders who climb the ranks into management do so because they were great at doing their jobs.
+Many leaders who climb the ranks into management do so because they are great at doing their jobs.
 However, they may not have proper HR training or understand how to address employee performance issues.
 Often, new leaders may make assumptions about an employee’s intent in respect to their performance, or even ascribe laziness or a blatant disregard for the job requirements.

 2. Don’t Take it Personal

-Take yourself and your ego out of the equation during these conversations and focus on your employee.
+Take yourself and your ego out of the equation during these conversations and focus on your employees.
 Sure, you may be frustrated that their performance is not better and this issue may be affecting the larger team.
 But, letting yourself take it to heart will not help you get to a satisfactory outcome in any performance conversation.
 It will only heighten emotion and potentially lead to placing blame.

 3. Seek to Understand

-Once you have stated the issue, ask the employee if there is anything that you need to know in order to help them be successful.
+Once you have stated the issue, ask the employee if there is anything that you need to know to help them be successful.
 Your job as an HR or business leader in these conversations is to remove barriers so that your employee can do their work.

 Choose your words carefully during these conversations.
 Pointed questions such as “why were you late?”
 “Where have you been?”
 “Or Why is it so hard for you to learn this?” can create defensiveness or be perceived as prying into the employee’s personal life.
 Sometimes there are factors at play that may fall under a protected class or legal regulations such as a need for protected leave or accommodation (which may necessitate a different conversation).